Non-Robustness of the Cluster-Robust Inference: with a Proposal of a New Robust Method: Our Proposal of a New Robust Approach

 \begin{theorem} If Assumption \ref{a:cluster} holds, then for any $z>0$,

 \end{theorem}

 We present a proof in Appendix \ref{sec:prop:tail2}.

+\begin{remark}[Relaxing the Assumption of Independent Cluster Sizes] Recall that Assumption \ref{a:cluster}.\ref{a:cluster:indep} requires that $N_g$ is independent of $(Z_{g1},Z_{g2},\ldots)$.
+This assumption may be too strong in certain applications. \citet*{BuCaShTa2022} for instance consider non-independent cluster sizes for cluster randomized experiments.
+In the statement of Theorem \ref{prop:tail2}, Assumption \ref{a:cluster}.\ref{a:cluster:indep} may be relaxed by strengthening Assumption \ref{a:cluster}.\ref{a:cluster:copula}.
+Namely, suppose that the conditional copula density of $(Z_{g1},Z_{g2},\ldots)$ given $N_g$ exists and is uniformly bounded, $\mathbb{E}[|Z_{ig}| \ |N_g]<\infty$ almost surely, and the tail index of the conditional distribution of $Z_{ig}$ given $N_g$ is $\alpha$ for all $N_g$, then we can remove the independence requirement from Assumption \ref{a:cluster}.\ref{a:cluster:indep}. \end{remark}

 Recall that the non-robust methods (e.g., those based on Eicker-Huber-White standard errors) requires only bounded second moments of the score $X_{gi} U_{gi}$.
-Also recall from Section \ref{sec:pitfall} that the conventional CR method can fail when the second moment of $N_g$ is infinite \textit{even if} the second moments of the score $X_{gi} U_{gi}$ were finite.
+Also recall from Section \ref{sec:pitfall} that the conventional CR methods can fail when the second moment of $N_g$ is infinite \textit{even if} the second moments of the score $X_{gi} U_{gi}$ were finite.
 Now, Theorem \ref{prop:tail2} states that our proposed robust approach works as far as the second moments of the score $X_{gi} U_{gi}$ is bounded regardless of whether the second moment of $N_g$ if finite or not.
+Accordingly, we allow $\sup_g N_g^2/N$ to diverge.

+To derive the asymptotic properties of our WCR estimator, we make the following additional assumption.

 \begin{assumption} 1. $(N_g, X_g, Y_g)$ is i.i.d. across $g$.
 2. $\mathbb{E}[N_g^{-1} X_g'X_g]$ is non-singular. \end{assumption}